 Lion’s Head, one of the lower peaks of the Table Mountain range, is named so because it is thought to resemble a crouching lion or sphinx.
 The low ridge that comes off it and trails away to the north was called Leeuwen Staart by the Dutch, meaning Lion’s Tail.

 Nelson Mandela served 18 years of his 27 year jail term in the prison on Robben Island, which is otherwise just a low, flat, featureless island seven kilometres offshore from Cape Town.
-Many other political prisoners were held here over the years, including Robert Sobukwe, founder of the Pan Africanist Congress, and Jacob Zuma, current president of South Africa.
+Many other political prisoners were held here over the years, including Robert Sobukwe, founder of the Pan Africanist Congress, and Jacob Zuma, former president of South Africa.

 The island was used as a prison – along with other purposes, such as leper colony, mental institute, military base, and quarantine station – from as far back as the 1600s.
 It shut it doors for good in 1996.